top of page

 Creating the illusion of age is a key goal in bonsai art.
 Although having an old tree is interesting, it’s not essential for achieving a classic bonsai look.

-A mature appearance is developed over several years, as branches become more twiggy, the trunk base thickens, and the bark takes on a mature texture.
-These qualities improve with age and are enhanced through the proper daily and seasonal
+A mature appearance develops over several years.
+Branches become more twiggy, the trunk base thickens, and the bark takes on a mature texture.
+These qualities improve with age and are enhanced through proper daily and seasonal care.

 Bonsai trees can live for a very long time.
-In Japan, there are bonsai that have been kept alive for over a hundred years, with some royal specimens known to be more than three hundred years old.
+In Japan, there are bonsai that have been kept alive for over a hundred years.
+Some royal specimens are known to be more than three hundred years old.

 Comments